MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 hideEdit: true
 feedback_system: None
 recommendations: false
-description: "There are 200 sensitive information types that are ready for you to use in your DLP policies.
+description: "There are many sensitive information types that are ready for you to use in your DLP policies.
 This article lists all of these sensitive information types and shows what a DLP policy looks for when it detects each type."
 ---

 # Sensitive information type entity definitions